whikwon/fastapi-sso-jwt-example/README.md

-# FastAPI Google SSO Example
+# FastAPI Google SSO with JWT Cookies Example

 This project demonstrates how to implement Google Sign-Sign-On (SSO) with FastAPI, using `fastapi-sso` and `fastapi-jwt` for handling authentication and JWT tokens stored in HttpOnly cookies.